Farg0k/flutter_tv_media3/README.md

     *   Call `getRefreshRateInfo()` to get a list of available rates and provide the user with a choice.
     *   Call `setManualFrameRate(rate)` to set the selected rate.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.ails.le rates and provide the user with a choice.
-    *   Call `setManualFrameRate(rate)` to set the selected rate.

-## License